open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 7th level*

 You can cast :ref:`srd:compulsion` once using a warlock spell slot.
-You can’t do so again until you finish a long rest.
+You can't do so again until you finish a long rest.

 Book of Ancient Secrets